 This occupies a dominant position at the front of the layout.
 It was built on a slight curve with the pillars at a skew to match the direction of the river underneath.
-A representation of water is yet to be added.
+The stream is made from Solid Water by Deluxe Materials

 This couple of small industrial units are Scalescenes kits, with added yard area, together with general clutter and workmen etc.